 But, instead of correcting the problem, MotorWorld chose to retaliate against Charnitski.
 Despite no prior disciplinary issues and a progressive disciplinary system, Charnitski testified at trial that she was then fired without a single warning when a customer claimed that she said “stupid American.”
 I can only imagine that other salespeople had received customer complaints – as is common in any service industry – but were not summarily terminated.

 MotorWorld refused to settle the discrimination case, probably relying on their arrogant belief that jurors would not like an Arab woman.
 That decision was very bad.
 After two and a half years of costly litigation handled by Pennslyvania attorney, Tim Kolman, the jury found clear evidence of race, gender, and national origin discrimination and awarded $250,000 in compensatory damages and $500,000 in punitive damages.

 If you feel that your employer is discriminating against you based on your national origin (Mexican, Puerto Rican, Asian or even American), you may have a legal claim.
 To find out if you have a legal claim for national origin discrimination, your best option is to call the right attorney at 866-797-6040 to schedule a free and confidential consultation.
-At the Spitz law firm, you will meet with a national origin discrimination attorney, who will be able to tell you what your legal rights are and the best way to protect them.
+At Spitz, The Employee’s Law Firm, you will meet with a national origin discrimination attorney, who will be able to tell you what your legal rights are and the best way to protect them.